rhayes777/PyAutoFit/README.md

 - **Hierarchical modeling** - Fit for global trends of a model within individual fits to a data-set, permitting more general inferences to be made.
 - **Time series modelling** - Fit temporally varying models using bespoke model-fits which marginalize over the fit as a function of time.
-- **Transdimensional Sampling** - Sample non-linear parameter spaces with variable numbers of model components and parameters.
+- **Transdimensional Sampling** - Sample non-linear parameter spaces with model numbers of model components and parameters.

 ## Depedencies